 Step 2: Identifying the critical path

-Listing out the activities and their dependencies helps to find out the activities that cannot be started without completing the others.
-Project managers need to draw the sequence of such activities known as the critical path.
-This path consists of all critical activities to be completed within the schedule to avoid project delays.
-Such activities need the supervision of project managers to avoid disruptions in the project.
+Listing out the activities and their dependencies helps to find the actions that cannot be started without completing the others.
+Project managers must draw the sequence of such activities known as the critical path.
+This path consists of all essential activities to be completed within the schedule to avoid project delays.
+Such actions need project managers’ supervision to prevent project disruptions.

 Step 3: Drawing critical paths

-Critical path can be easily represented on a network diagram.
-The diagram showcases various critical paths for completing a project.
-However, a project manager is required to choose a path that includes all critical activities.
-This path should be the longest one among all, allowing a significant amount of time to finish a project.
+The critical path can be easily represented on a network diagram.
+The diagram showcases various essential courses for completing a project.
+However, a project manager must choose a way that includes all vital activities.
+This path should be the longest, allowing a significant amount of time to finish a project.

 Step 4: Estimating the duration

 In this step, the project manager is required to estimate the time taken to complete each activity.
-On allocating the time, project managers need to determine the earliest and latest possible start and end times for each activity.
+In allocating the time, project managers must determine the earliest and latest possible start and end times for each activity.

 Step 5: Calculating the float value

-Float value refers to the difference between the latest start and earliest start times of a particular activity.
+Float value refers to the difference between a particular activity’s latest start and earliest start times.
 Critical activities tend to have zero float time.
-As a result, such activities assist in determining the activities that are required to be completed sequentially.
+As a result, such activities assist in determining the requirements to be completed sequentially.
 This helps in completing the project on time.
-Non-critical activities have a float value or slack time which does not affect the end results.
-As a result, such activities can be delayed without creating any ripples.
+Non-critical activities have a float value or slack time, which does not affect the results.
+As a result, such actions can be delayed without creating any ripples.

 Step 6: Selecting the critical path

 Documenting the above findings helps project managers to choose the most critical path of the activities.
-This path is the longest time taken for a project to be completed as per the desired outcomes.
-A work plan can be easily drawn from the identified critical path whilst eliminating non-critical activities.
+This path is the longest time for a project to be completed per the desired outcomes.
+A work plan can be quickly drawn from the identified critical way while eliminating non-critical activities.

 It is important to note that critical paths may change over time.
-This can be due to various factors like changes in requirements of clients or changes in government policies.
-Project managers are required to constantly foresee such changes.
+This can be due to various factors like changes in the requirements of clients or changes in government policies.
+Project managers are required to foresee such changes constantly.

 Advantages of Critical Path Analysis:

-PMP certified project managers follow critical path analysis technique while handling complex projects.
-With the help of a diagram, project managers can easily determine the schedule and costs required to complete a project.
+PMP-certified project managers follow critical path analysis techniques while handling complex projects.
+With the help of a diagram, project managers can quickly determine the schedule and costs required to complete a task.
 Let us have a look at some of the benefits.

 - Critical path analysis can be represented on a diagram.
-This helps project managers and the project team to easily understand the sequence of activities to be performed.
+This helps project managers and the project team to understand the sequence of activities to be performed easily.

 - Project delays can be overcome by following critical path analysis.
-The critical activities of a project are completed on time, thereby saving ample time for other tasks.
+The essential activities of a project are completed on time, saving ample time for other tasks.

-- Project managers can easily identify the actual and planned progress through critical path analysis.
-This helps in taking immediate action to bring back a project on track.
+- Project managers can quickly identify the actual and planned progress through critical path analysis.
+This helps in taking immediate action to bring a project back on track.

-PMP certified project managers prefer CPA as one of the essential scheduling techniques even today.
-Applying this method has benefitted several organizations to complete a given project on time.
-To learn more about critical path analysis, aspiring project managers can take up PMP Certification Training.
-This in turn helps in earning the most prestigious certification of PMP.
+PMP-certified project managers prefer CPA as one of the essential scheduling techniques even today.
+Applying this method has benefitted several organizations in completing a project on time.
+Aspiring project managers can take up PMP Certification Training to learn more about critical path analysis.
+This, in turn, helps in earning the most prestigious certification of PMP.